 The base salary portion of the Compensation Program sets forth a structure and guidelines for establishing and adjusting the salaries of key investment and operations employees.
 The Performance Plan portion of the Compensation Program sets forth the criteria for calculating and receiving annual performance awards for key investment and operations employees who are eligible Participants in the Performance Plan.
 Provisions of the Compensation Program relating solely to the base salary portion of the Compensation Program are described in Section 4.
-Provisions of the Compensation Program relating solely to the Performance Plan portion of the Compensation Program are described in Section 5.
+Provisions of the Compensation Program are described in Section 5.
 Sections 1, 2, 3, 6, 7, and 8 of the Compensation Program relate to both the base salary portion and the Performance Plan portion except where otherwise specified in any such Section.